FelisDiligens/md-table-tools/README.md

 # MultiMarkdown table tools

-> ⚠️ Work-In-Progress
+> ⚠️ Work-In-Progress, probably buggy!

 This module currently has the following features:

-- Parsing MultiMarkdown, HTML, or CSV tables
+- Parsing MultiMarkdown, HTML, or CSV tables into intermediary
-- Converting tables to MultiMarkdown, HTML, or CSV
+- Converting intermediary back to MultiMarkdown, HTML, or CSV tables
 - Formatting or minifying MultiMarkdown tables
-- Manipulating parsed tables, e.g.
+- Manipulating parsed tables (intermediary), e.g.
   - by adding or removing rows
   - by adding or removing columns
   - by changing the content of table cells
   - by merging table cells
-  - ...
+  - etc.

-More to come.

 ![Screenshot](screenshots/firefox_jsmBWfquN2.png)